The Adventures of Robin Hood (1938)

 The scheming and supercilious Prince John and the malevolent but commanding Guy of Gisbourne make for a strong villainous pairing.
 They are augmented by Melville Cooper as the Sheriff of Nottingham, who in this version is a vaguely bumbling, slightly comical character, played more as a figure of fun, although he does come up with the idea of an archery contest to capture Robin.

 The film features several scenes of ordinary people being mistreated, abused or about to be hung, and of women being grabbed and molested by Norman soldiers.
 This is slightly unexpected, given the film's otherwise irrepressible high spirits and good humour.
-But it does raise the stakes, confirming to the audience that the ordinary people are being horribly oppressed by Prince John and his cohorts.
+But it does raise the stakes, confirming to the audience that the ordinary people are being horribly oppressed under Prince John's rule.

 Olivia de Havilland is not greatly taxed as Marian, although she is appealing enough, and Ian Hunter makes for a noble King Richard, in a portrayal firmly in line with the legend rather than the reality.